Pilgrimages

 These journeys offer an opportunity to deepen one’s relationship with Christ, encounter the universal Church, and pray in the places where saints have lived and where key moments of our faith have unfolded.

-Information about upcoming travel pilgrimages is shared through parish bulletins, the Archdiocesan Events Calendar, and other official communications.
-Please contact your parish or the organizing agency directly for full details, itineraries, and registration information.
+Any upcoming travel pilgrimages are shared below, as well as through parish bulletins, the Archdiocesan Events Calendar, and other official communications.
+Please contact your parish or the organizing agency directly for full details, itineraries, and registration information, or click on any calendar listing.

 Skaro Annual Pilgrimage